accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 Generally techniques and design patterns range from minimal metadata or more metadata for fine-grain control

   * __Hash-based placement__, the extreme of zero metadata.
 The typical example is Ceph CRUSH, or consistent hashing.
 A Ceph PG's placement calculated by a deterministic algorithm, which has no degree of freedom, thus, no metadata needed.
-The Pro is no metadata memory cost.
+The Pro is little metadata memory cost.
 The Con is excessive data migration when add/remove nodes; balanced placement for capacity but not for hotness; can hardly place when cluster near full.

   * __Track full placement__, the extreme of full metadata.
 An object is able to place at any node, and the location is tracked at memory.
 The Pro is easy to implement extensive migration and balancing for capacity, temperature, in fine-grain.
 The Con is large metadata size; but there are ways to reduce it or offload.

-  * __VNode__, the hybrid approach that limits object side.
+  * __VNode__, the hybrid approach that put limits to the object side.
 2-levels, an object is first deterministically mapped to a VNode, then VNode is placement on any node.
 VNode increased tracking granularity, thus less metadata to track, but still enjoys placement freedom.
 The examples are DB placing partitions, which groups rows mapped by hash; Ceph's PG and Dynamo's VNode, which groups small objects (though then still use hash placement); Azure Storage's "extent", which groups small blocks from table layer.

   * __Partitioned Index__, the hybrid approach that limits placement space.
 Used in Kangaroo KLog index.
 Rather than allowing an entry to place at any slot of a hashtable, hashtable is split into partitions and entry is allowed to place at a deterministic partition.
 Thus index space is reduce, and index/pointer memory is reduced.
 Another approach to limit placement space is [Copyset](https://www.usenix.org/conference/atc13/technical-sessions/presentation/cidon).

   * __Overlay__, the hybrid approach that overlays freedom placement level over hash-based placement layer.
 Existing objects keeps the old hash-based placement.
 New objects are tracked in metadata and place in a different algorithm.
 Adding nodes won't forcefully migrate existing objects.
 An example is [MAPX](https://www.usenix.org/conference/fast20/presentation/wang-li).

+  * __Reduce object linkage__.
+Another source of metadata size is the mapping linkage used to lookup objects, e.g. a 16-byte UUID.
+It grows especially when objects are small, and components are disaggregated into different layers or nodes in the system.
+Techniques to reduce metadata size can be to piggyback child objects into its parent to save the lookup ID.

 __Metadata scaleout__